 You should read the following discussion and analysis of our financial condition and results of operations together with our financial statements and related notes thereto included elsewhere in this Annual Report on Form 10-K. Some of the information contained in this discussion and analysis or set forth elsewhere in this report, including information with respect to our plans and strategy for our business, includes forward-looking statements that involve risks and uncertainties.
-As a result of many factors, including those factors set forth in the "Risk Factors" section of this report, our actual results could differ many factors, including those factors set forth in the "Risk Factors" section of this report, our actual results could differ many factors, including those factors set forth in the "Risk Factors" section of this report, our actual results could differ many factors, including those factors set forth in the "Risk Factors" section of this report, our actual results could differ many factors, including those factors set forth in the "Risk Factors" section of this report, our actual results could differ many factors, including those factors set forth in the "Risk Factors" section of this report, our actual results could differ many factors, including those factors set forth in the "Risk Factors" section of this report, our actual results could differ many factors, including those factors set forth in the "Risk Factors" section of this report, our actual results could differ many factors, including those factors set forth in the "Risk Factors" section of this report, our actual results could differ many factors, including those factors set for the Risk Factors and the section of the results section and analysis.
+As a result of many factors, including those factors set forth in the "Risk Factors" section of this report, our actual results could differ materially from the results described in or implied by the forward-looking statements contained in the following discussion and analysis.
+References in the following discussion to "we", "our", "us", "Dermata", or "the Company", refer to Dermata Therapeutics, Inc. formerly known as Dermata Therapeutics, LLC.